-The Annual Meeting and AGM of the African Bird Club were held on Saturday 16th April 2016 at The Flett Theatre, Natural History Museum, Cromwell Road, London SW7 5BD.
-The meeting was open to members and non-members of ABC.
+The Annual Meeting and AGM of the African Bird Club will be held on Saturday 1st April 2017 at The Flett Theatre, Natural History Museum, Cromwell Road, London SW7 5BD.
+The meeting is open to members and non-members of ABC.

-10.15 Doors Open Tea, coffee and sales stands
+10.15 Doors Open Tea, coffee and ABC sales

 10.50 Chairman’s Introduction – Richard Charles